 - Put your phone somewhere that you can’t reach it to avoid temptation.

 Make driving your only task

-- Take the time to get ready, whether that’s grooming or planning your route, before you head out on the road.
+- Take the time to get ready: plan your route and select your music or radio before you head out on the road.

-- Eat before you leave or after you arrive, not in your vehicle.
+- Eat and groom before you leave or after you arrive.